 Statistic Description/Values Stream ID The stream number (in sequence on the list).
 Name The stream name.
 Statistics Encapsulation The active streaming protocol.
-State The current operating status of the stream, either: STREAMING STOPPED PAUSED Output The output destination for the stream.
+State The current operating status of the stream, either: STREAMING LISTENING STOPPED PAUSED Output The output destination for the stream.
 Bitrate The stream bitrate (in kbps).
 Source Address IP address of the stream source (sender).
 Received Packets Number of RTP or UDP packets received for that stream.
 Received Bytes Number of Bytes received for that stream.
+Last Received Time since packets were last received for the stream.
 Errors MPEG2TS Lost Packets Number of RTP or UDP lost packets.
-Received Errors Number of errors received for that stream.
 Corrupted Frames Number of audio or video frames that were corrupted by missing packets.
 Pauses The number of times the decoder has sensed that no new stream has been received for > 1 second.
+Last Error The last error received for the stream.
+Occurred Time since the last error occurred for the stream.
 Reset Click to reset the Stream statistics.